 Let me just tell you, this comforting, flavor-packed Moroccan fish recipe will change your fish dinner game forever!
 A simple braised cod recipe in a saucy chickpea, tomato and bell pepper medley with aromatics and warm Moroccan spices including Ras El Hanout.
 If you haven't tried it, you need to grab some Ras El Hanout ASAP!

-You can serve this fish with challah or your favorite crusty bread.
+You can serve this fish with 15-minute couscous or your favorite crusty bread.
 I also like it over this rice.
 For starters, try Baba Ganoush and a big fresh salad like this simple Mediterranean tomato and cucumber salad.

 To me, this Morrocan fish recipe is the kind of homey fish stew that you eat with close friends and family.
 Delicious.
 Saucy.
 And wonderfully messy!